DrishyaMody/student2/_posts/2023-08-21-VSCode-GitHub_Pages_IPYNB_2_.md

 ---
-toc: true
-comments: true
+comments: True
 layout: post
 title: Student GitHub Pages
 description: A key to development in this class is the association VSCode to a GitHub pages project.
 This is where students update assignments and present work.
-type:
+type: hacks
+courses: {'csse': {'week': 1}, 'compsci': {'week': 1}, 'csa': {'week': 0}}
+categories: ['C4.1']
 ---

 ## Create your own GitHub Pages Project